 Caryn Davis had years of teaching experience behind her, including teaching English to speakers of other languages.
 Yet after taking a job in CUNY's Language Immersion Program (CLIP) at the College of Staten Island, she felt the need for an advanced degree.
-The MA TESOL program at The New School for Public Engagement was a "perfect fit," she says, citing the appeal of a required practicum, collaboration with peers and faculty, and the combination of face-to-face and online learning.
+The MA TESOL program at The Schools of Public Engagement was a "perfect fit," she says, citing the appeal of a required practicum, collaboration with peers and faculty, and the combination of face-to-face and online learning.
 "The faculty are so strong conceptually, and they are dedicated to sharing with their students the latest advances in ESOL teaching."

 Davis, a working mother, continued to teach full-time; she took most of her classes during the summer and online.
 She enjoyed interacting with fellow New School students on campus in Greenwich Village but also in the virtual classrooms that brought together ESOL teachers from all over the world.
 For her, this exposure to people in many countries was part of the learning experience.
 "It really broadened my understanding of how students learn and teachers teach in different parts of the globe."